Time-multiplexed layer reuse for physical neural networks: Implementation details of TIDAL-Net

-ReLaX-Net shares structural similarities with models that are constructed by repeating deep neural networks.
-In principle, a repeated DNN-structure with a few layers will yield a similar sequence of operations as ReLaX-Net.
-If the number of distinct weights $L_\textrm{W}$ divides the number of time steps (layers) $L_\textrm{T}$, ReLaX-net corresponds to a stateless RNN where the fundamental unit are $L_\textrm{W}$ weights, repeated several times.
+TIDAL-Net shares structural similarities with models that are constructed by repeating deep neural networks.
+In principle, repeatedly applying a small DNN block can produce a sequence of transformations similar to that of TIDAL-Net.
+If the number of distinct weights $L_\mathrm{W}$ divides the number of time steps $L_\mathrm{T}$, the TIDAL-Net update can be viewed as repeated applications of an $L_\mathrm{W}$-step block.
+In other words, the model resembles a stateless RNN whose recurrent unit is an $L_W$-step block.
+At this coarse-grained level, the block itself plays the role of a recurrent transformation.

-However, ReLaX-net is constructed to also handle cases where layers are only partially repeated.
+However, TIDAL-Net is constructed to also handle cases where layers are only partially repeated.
 Similarly, we allow the input to be injected at different time steps.
-This allows ReLaX-Net to handle sequential inputs over time, rather than requiring all input data to be presented simultaneously.
-This makes ReLaX-Net suitable for time-series tasks, where inputs arrive incrementally such as the NLP task shown in the main manuscript.
+This allows TIDAL-Net to handle sequential inputs over time, rather than requiring all input data to be presented simultaneously.
+This makes TIDAL-Net suitable for time-series tasks, where inputs arrive incrementally, such as the NLP task shown in the main manuscript.

-Note, that in the field of photonic computing, repeating simple layers has been proposed and physically demonstrated in the field of based on Diffractive Deep Neural Networks (D${^2}$NN) \cite{lin2018all, zhou2024recurrent}.
-Note, that for ReLaX-net we would consider the sets of diffractive layers of a D${^2}$NN as a single hidden layer, as the nonlinear function is only applied once at the read-out.
+Note, in the field of photonic computing, repeating simple layers has been proposed and physically demonstrated, which are based on Diffractive Deep Neural Networks (D${^2}$NN) \cite{lin2018all, zhou2024recurrent}.
+For TIDAL-Net, we would consider the sets of diffractive layers of a D${^2}$NN as a single hidden layer, as the nonlinear function is only applied once at the read-out.
 In that sense, D${^2}$NN can be considered to have demonstrated the case of a stateless RNN with $1=L_\textrm{W}<L_\textrm{T}$.
-These platforms are promising candidates for implementing a full ReLaX-net like structure with several distinct layers.
+These platforms are promising candidates for implementing a full TIDAL-Net like structure with several distinct layers.

-In general, in ReLaX-Net, only the network weights need to be switched or cycled during operation, so that implementations of the activation function can be reused as much as possible (which also increases the uniformity of the nonlinear activation function across layers).
+In general, in TIDAL-Net, only the network weights need to be switched or cycled during operation, so that implementations of the activation function can be reused as much as possible (which also increases the uniformity of the nonlinear activation function across layers).